0xPolygon/polygon-docs/docs/learn/agglayer.md

 The security of atomic transactions is based on this critical guarantee that users do not lose their funds and cannot double spend their tokens.

-Therefore, key to realizing a unified Polygon ecosystem is atomic guarantees.
+Therefore, atomic guarantees are key to enable low-latency interactions between chains and realizing a unified Polygon ecosystem that feels like using a single chain.

 ## AggLayer design

-The solution to the current fragmentation is a single AggLayer, which can be setup as either centralized or decentralized.
+The solution to the current fragmentation is an ecosystem of interconnected, ZK-powered L2s.
+The infrastructure that connects them, the AggLayer, is a decentralized aggregation protocol operated by staked nodes that ensure safety for low-latency, cross-chain transactions and a unified bridge.

+!!! note
+    In this context, “safety” means the following:
+    It’s impossible for a rollup’s state to be finalized/settled on Ethereum if that chain state relies on an invalid or non-finalized state from another chain, or if it includes a transaction from an atomic bundle that has not executed successfully on all other chains.

-This means L2 chains submit proofs and state updates to the AggLayer, where the proofs are aggregated and submitted to Ethereum.
+These chains submit proofs and state updates to the AggLayer, where the proofs are aggregated, and then settled on Ethereum.
+With atomic cross-chain guarantees, chains can safely interoperate at super-low latencies without having to wait for state finalization on Ethereum.

 The overall design of AggLayer is outlined in three parts:

 - Proof aggregation.
-- Optimistic batch confirmation.
+- Batch confirmation and finalization.
 - Atomic cross-chain interaction.

 Let's go over each part in detail.